Photo: Kenzhar Sharap

 If this is the first child of many, then expect to get plenty in the way of clothing from family and friends.
 From new clothes to second-hand clothing, there will be plenty of clothes given to help stock the cupboards and drawers.

-However, before any of it’s worn or used, it’s important to wash it all.
+However, it's important to wash it all before any of it’s worn or used.
 This is particularly the case with new clothing.
 It’s something though that all clothing should get so that every garment smells like home.

 For any baby, it may not be noticeable at first but it’s a smell that will become comforting for them when they’re distressed.

 There’s nothing like doing a spring clean around the home.
-Reaching those places that haven’t been cleaned in over a year, like behind the sofa for example, or cleaning mold off the shower grout.
+Reaching those places that haven’t been cleaned in over a year, like behind the sofa, or cleaning mold off the shower grout.
 Plus, it is an important aspect of nesting, as it helps to create a clean and healthy environment for the baby.

 This includes deep cleaning the floors, and furniture, as well as disinfecting surfaces and washing linens.
 Among the various cleaning tasks, carpet cleaning is often overlooked.
 VLM Carpet Cleaning is a great option to consider for this task.
 This method is safe for children and pets, and it dries quickly, making it perfect for busy households.